edmundito/ags-tween/docs/scripting/tween.md

     function Tween.Reverse()

-Reverses the direction of the tween.
+Reverses the start and end of the tween.

     Tween customTween;
     customTween.Init(5.0, 0, 100); // In 5 seconds, value goes from 0 to 100.